 You may want to talk to an adult who understands how you feel and can support you without judging you.
 We offer practical help such as writing a job application form or help with abstaining from addiction.
 Whatever the situation we can help you access information or help you find other forms of support, provide guidance, reassurance and support.

-The project is ran by Annie and Grant, our experienced and friendly members of staff.
+The project is run by experienced and friendly members of Mind in Somerset staff.
 The sessions are held in five areas where one-to-one support and group sessions are available by appointment only.
 You can be referred to us by someone else or contact us direct.
-A self referral form can be downloaded from our website here or you can call the office on 01935 474875 or email firstname.lastname@example.org.
+A self referral form can be downloaded from our website here or you can call the office on 01935 474875 or email [email protected].

 When and Where?

-*Age 11-17 group 1st and 3rd Wednesday of the month
+*Age 11-17 group runs on the first and third Thursday of the month

-*Age 18-24 group 2nd and 4th Wednesday of the month
+*Age 18-24 group runs on the second and fourth Thursday of the month

 This project is supported by Somerset Community Foundation, Yeovil Lions, the St James’s Place Foundation and Somerset CCG.